-The trustees present the results for RCOT for the year 2022-2023.
-The financial statements covering the period from 01 October 2022 to 30 September 2023 are presented on page 80 to 99.
+The Council presents the group results for BAOT for the year 2022-2023.
+The consolidated financial statements covering the period from 01 October 2022 to 30 September 2023 are presented on page 78 to 95.

-During the year, we set out our five-year financial strategy as we embarked on a transformation journey; investing in our infrastructure, building asset and our people to deliver the biggest impact for our members and for the OT profession.
+During the year, we set out our five year financial strategy as we embarked on a transformation journey; investing in our infrastructure, building asset and our people so we can deliver the biggest impact for our members and for the OT profession.
 The result for the year provides a strong foundation towards achieving our plan.

-Despite high inflationary pressures and economic uncertainty, our total income climbed by 6%, reaching £9m (2022: £8.5m).
-We increased our total charitable expenditure by 10% to £10m (2022: £9.2m), and a further £0.97m was allocated to raising funds (2022: £Nil).
-These results produced an overall net expenditure position of £2.02m (2022: £0.66m).
+Despite high inflationary pressures and economic uncertainty, our total income climbed by 5%, reaching £11m (2022: £10.4m).
+We increased our total expenditure by 16%, bringing total spend to £12.9m (2022: £11.1m).
+These results produced an overall net expenditure position of £2m (2022: £0.71m).
 Despite challenging market conditions, our investments held their value during the year; breaking even compared to significant losses in the prior year (2022: £0.61m).
 Notably, our freehold building appreciated in value, delivering an unrealised gain on valuation of £3.2m (2022: £Nil).

-The above produced a net surplus in funds for the year of £1.2m against a loss of £1.3m at the end of 30 September 2022.
+The above produced a net surplus in funds for the year of £1.3m against a loss of £1.3m at the end of 30 September 2022.